AMERICAN CULTURE REPORTER

 Kevin Barnes is a trip, y’all.
 The last time I covered him in Atlanta he was all buff and not wearing a shirt and fronting a live rock band, real organic and guitar-driven.
 It was an abrupt divergence from the synth-laced work that helped once “Of Montreal”, now more commonly spelled of Montreal, grasp such heights of modern psychedelia as to make one’s pretty face melt.

-Seeing the band play twice in Atlanta’s Little 5 Points and once on the Westside showed me their range, the shows were each quite different.
+Seeing that band play twice in Atlanta’s Little 5 Points and once on the ATL Westside showed me their range, the shows were each quite different.
 I had been excited to see them last time although Kevin had abruptly vanquished nearly all of the original and through-the-catalog members, who had worked on a slew of cool albums.
 Some of the fun was gone, as I sorely missed the key work of Dottie Alexander and full-on powerful special effects of previous gigs.

 My lovely wife, Jami Buck-Vance, decided she couldn’t make the trip, so I ended up going in with Will Ingram of the good Athens band Wieuca.
 The set was a wee bit shorter than I would have preferred, though Kevin had invigorated energy enough from a hometown crowd he called “the best.”
 I enjoyed seeing a younger, new generation of party music fans from the city where I went to college doing their freak bounce at a live show, sort of like early era The B-52’s, still dude.